awslabs/duvet/design/lcov-parser/spec.md

-Terminology used throughout this specification: a *record* is a single line of the tracefile, taken after line-terminator handling (Section 4) and excluding blank lines.
+Terminology used throughout this specification: a *record* is a single line of the tracefile, taken after line-terminator handling (Section 4) and excluding blank and whitespace-only lines.
 The parser *recognizes* a record by exact, case-sensitive match on its leading characters: a record beginning with `SF:` is an `SF` record, a record beginning with `DA:` is a `DA` record, a record whose entire content is `end_of_record` is an `end_of_record` record,